NoLtour/Uni-notes/Electrical and electronic systems/4 AC circuits/2 AC Passive components/inductance in AC.md

 ![[Pasted image 20220428110539.png]]

+The effect of inductance in AC is proportional to angular frequency, so at high frequencies inductance becomes a large factor.
+It's also 90 degrees out of phase of [[inductance in AC|inductive reactance]] so yeah, funky.

 ### Theory
 We know the equation for [[complex numbers for representing AC|AC with complex numbers]] and [[inductor#^52f189|an inductor]] so: